-A reasonably possible strengthening, or weakening, of the US dollar against the euro at 31 December 2023 would have affected the measurement of financial instruments denominated in a foreign currency and affected equity and profit or loss by the amounts shown below.
+A reasonably possible strengthening, or weakening, of the US dollar against the euro at 31 December 2024 would have affected the measurement of financial instruments denominated in a foreign currency and affected equity and profit or loss by the amounts shown below.
 This analysis assumes that all other variables, in particular interest rates, remain constant and ignores any impact of forecast sales and purchases.

-rorecase sates and parenases.
+2024

+Inco Income statement

+Effect in €'m Strengthening €'m Weakening €'m Strengthening €'m Weakening €'m

+US dollar (5% movement) - - 5.5 (6.0)

 20 23

-Inc ome statement Equity
+Inco ome statement Equity

 Effect in €'m Strengthening €'m Weakening €'m Strengthening €'m Weakening €'m

 US dollar (5% movement) - - 4.1 (4.6)

-20 22

-Inc ome statement Equity

-Strengthening Weakening Strengthening Weakening

-Effect in €'m €'m €'m €'m €'m

-US dollar (5% movement) - - 4.1 (4.5)